Updated 15 Aug 2018 -- eBird Taxonomy v2018

 The Clements Checklist follows the two AOS committees, NACC and SACC, but there are a small number of cases where the committees are not in alignment.
 Since the American Birding Association (ABA) and many other groups follow the species taxonomy of the NACC, we document these departures in detail below.
 Note that minor differences in checklist order occur as well, but are not detailed in full.
 Appendix B documents departures from the SACC.

-eBird/Clements departures from the AOS North American Classification Committee (NACC) are detailed in full below:
+eBird/Clements departures from the AOS North American Classification Committee (NACC) Check-List are detailed in full below:

 - Band-rumped Storm-Petrel (Oceanodroma castro): Although it does not result in a name change or any change in the records yet, eBird and Clements have begun to recognize that Band-rumped Storm-Petrel is actually a cryptic complex of several species.
 Only Cape Verde Storm-Petrel (O. jabejabe) and Monteiro's Storm-Petrel (O. monteiroi) have been recognized thus far, but ultimately at least one other Atlantic taxon is likely to be split from Band-rumped. the form, Band-rumped Storm-Petrel (Grant's) is yet undescribed, but increasingly well-known in its east Atlantic breeding areas and its vocal differences have been described by the Sound Approach team.
 In addition, at least two and maybe more Pacific taxa (including the Galapagos form, also available in eBird) surely will be split.
 Debate continues about which form(s) occur(s) in United States waters.
 While this has no effect on current lists (since only nominate and the undescribed taxa are yet documented or believed to visit North American waters), it is worth keeping in mind that the eBird/Clements definition of Band-rumped Storm-Petrel is different from that of the AOS.
 AOS-NACC has yet to consider a proposal to split these species.

-- Stonechat (Saxicola torquatus) is considered a single species by the AOU, but split into three species by the British Ornithologists' Union (BOU) and others.
+- Stonechat (Saxicola torquatus) is considered a single species by the AOS, but split into three species by the British Ornithologists' Union (BOU) and others.
 We follow the three-way split in eBird, and thus have: European Stonechat (Saxicola rubicola), African Stonechat (Saxicola torquatus), and Siberian Stonechat (Saxicola maurus).
 All North American records pertain to Siberian Stonechat.
 Note that some authorities (e.g., IOC) further split Stejneger's Stonechat (Saxicola [m.] stejnegeri), and if that is followed, North American records would presumably be of this taxon, although not all records have been confirmed as stejnegeri.
 AOS-NACC did recently consider this proposal but did not elect to split.

 - Hwamei (Garrulax canorus): In accord with most authorities, Chinese Hwamei (Garrulax canorus) and Taiwan Hwamei (Garrulax taewanus) are split by eBird, resulting in the common name difference between the NACC and eBird/Clements.